-Currently, shoaling is most prevalent in the lower portion of Barney Slough, the upper portion of Sloop Channel and South Ferry Channel.
-The last hydrographic survey of the entire corridor was completed in October 2020 (Figure 5) identifying hot spots and areas of concern.
+In between the contract dredging events, USACE would utilize a Government Plant as needed to maintain high shoaling areas.
+The use of the special purpose hopper and sidecast dredges allows for prompt and economical responses to quickly address developing shoaling situations.
+Currently, shoaling is most prevalent in 4 areas: the lower portion of Barney Slough, where Barney Slough meets the Pamlico Sound Channel, the upper portion of Sloop Channel and Hatteras Connector Channel.
+The last hydrographic survey of the entire corridor was completed in September 2022 (Figures 2, 4) identifying high shoaling areas (shown in red).
 Approximate volumes were based on this survey to estimate future dredging volumes and shoaling rates.
-It is suggested that each hot spot area be dredged at least 3-4 times per year in between contract dredging events.
+It is suggested that Sloop Channel North and Hatteras Connector Channel be dredged at least 4-6 times per year in between contract dredging events.
 Table 1 shows the annual dredging events estimated to maintain each reach within the horseshoe corridor.